sheikhshaheernaeem/REX-Projects/README.md

 Acknowledge the people, mentors, or colleagues who have supported you during your internship.
 Show appreciation for any guidance, assistance, or resources you received.

-## License

-Specify the license under which your project is released.
-You can use open-source licenses like MIT, Apache, or GPL, or choose a custom license.